Health Lifestyle Nutrients

 Fiber and Gut Health

-Getting enough fiber also has a significant impact on the composition of your microbiome.
-As mentioned earlier, certain fibrous foods are also prebiotics, which contribute to your population of good gut bacteria.
-Increasing your fiber intake can alter your microbiota in as soon as two weeks, allowing you to crowd out any bad guys that could be causing gastrointestinal and other health issues.
+Fiber also benefits your digestive system by improving the composition of your microbiome.
+As we saw, certain fiber-filled foods are also prebiotics that feed your population of good gut bacteria.
+Increasing your fiber intake can alter your microbiota in as little as two weeks, enabling those beneficial bacteria to crowd out any “bad guys“ that could be causing gastrointestinal and other health issues.

 Does Fiber Help You Lose Weight?